Top Online Master’s Degrees in Educational Leadership

 How long will it take to finish my online master’s in educational leadership?

-Timeframes for completion largely depend on you, your circumstances, and your preferred pace of study.
+Time frames for completion largely depend on your unique circumstances and preferred pace of study.
 Online master’s in educational leadership programs are very flexible and can accommodate a wide range of circumstances.
-More accelerated programs like those at Fitchburg State and Florida International University graduate students in 12-16 months.
+Accelerated programs like those at Fitchburg State and Florida International University graduate students in 12-16 months.
 St. Mary’s University of Minnesota and Arkansas State University extend that timeline a bit (just under two years).
-Students can still set their own pace in each case, and most finish their studies in 2-3 years on average.
+Students can, however, still set their own study pace in each case, and most finish their studies in 2-3 years.

 Can I earn a master’s in educational leadership 100% online, or do I need to visit campus?

 Earning an online master’s degree in educational leadership means you won’t have to travel to campus unless that’s your preference.
-Schools deliver their curriculum entirely online using innovative technologies.
-They still provide plenty of opportunity for the hands-on interaction you’d experience in traditional instruction, but they do that within a learning environment specifically designed for busy working professionals.
-This means you can earn your degree on your timeline and at your convenience.
+Most programs deliver their curriculums entirely online using innovative technologies.
+They still provide plenty of opportunity for the hands-on interaction you’d experience in traditional instruction, but they do so within a learning environment specifically designed for busy working professionals.

 Does an online master’s in educational leadership prepare you for initial teaching certification?

-It depends on the school—some programs lead to initial licensure, but only within certain states.
-Penn State, Arizona State, and the University of West Florida are good examples.
+It depends on the specific program.
+Some programs lead to initial licensure, but only in certain states.
+Penn State, Arizona State, and the University of West Florida are good examples of such programs.
 Other options, like those at Gonzaga and Montclair State, are more ambiguous.
-The online educational leadership programs at Southern New Hampshire University, the University of North Dakota, and Indiana University Bloomington do not lead to initial licensure.
-They only accept applicants with an active teaching license because they aim to help you obtain certification as a school principal.
+The online educational leadership programs at Southern New Hampshire University, the University of North Dakota, and Indiana University Bloomington do not lead to initial licensure and only accept applicants with an active teaching license because they aim to help you obtain certification as a school principal.